 If you can't afford a dehydrator with a thermometer (definitely the simplest way of dehydrating meat), then your next best option is to cut your meat into strips and dry them over coals.
 Dig a hole in the ground and start a fire using hard wood.
 Don't use soft woods such as pine because it has pitch that will taint the meat.

 Cut the meat in the same direction as the muscle about 1 inch wide and one-fourth an inch thick.
 Be sure to trim all fat off the meat or else it won't cure properly and spoil the meat.
 Soak your meat for about an hour in a solution of 1 quart of water and 1/8 cup of salt, stirring the strips every fifteen minutes to make sure the salt water is saturated into the meat.

 When the firewood has burned down to hot coals, hang the meat two feet above the coals using two stakes and a pole or piece of wire stretched between the two stakes.
 The air around the meat should feel hot, but not burn your hand.
 Your goal is to dry the meat, not cook it, with just enough heat to destroy any harmful microorganisms in the meat.

 Add a few damp hardwood chips to the coals to make smoke.
 The smoke will put a protective coating on the meat and keep the birds and insects away.
 You will need to keep the coals burning for several hours until the meat is sufficiently dried.
-A good online resource for this can be found here.

 Once you are finished dehydrating foods, store them properly and they will last up to a year.
 Either vacuum seal them in jars, if you have a vacuum sealer, or store them in quart-sized freezer bags.
 Place the food in the bags, press out all the air and seal.
 Then put the sealed bags in a five-gallon plastic container and cool in a dark, cool place.